mrolfsen/blue-bear/README.md

+# Der
+# blaue
-# cornerstone-boilerplate
+# Bär
-a starting point for small to intermediate web projects

-this is still a work in progress...
+webproject in progress for a new agency located in Bonn, Germany.